-In order to actually receive financial aid, a student must enroll in college or an eligible technical or trade school.
+In order to actually receive financial aid, a student must enroll in college.
 If you are planning to go to community college, you can find more information about the application process at https://home.cccapply.org/en/.

 After a student has applied to and enrolled in college, the college will apply the student's financial aid to their college bill to cover costs like tuition and fees.
-Sometimes there will be money left over after aid has been applied-remember that the cost of attendance for college includes tuition and fees, living expenses, books and supplies, and other costs.
+Sometimes there will be money left over after aid has been applied-remember that the Cost of Attendance for college includes tuition and fees, living expenses, books and supplies, and other costs.
 If there is money left over after the aid has been applied, the college will send the rest to the student.
 This is referred to as "disbursement."